sahrulrashid/Line-Follower-PID/README.md

 # LineFollowerPID
 Simulation of line follower with PID in Unity using my own algorithm for overshoot problem.
+For bulding robot model I used wheel colliders and built in physics.

 ![alt text](https://github.com/vvrvvd/LineFollowerPID/blob/master/Screenshoots/race%20route.png)